 Interaction Categories

-Bio-socio-cultural interactions among persons, initially based on kinship, friendship, or implied by an encounter in a situation (time, space, entities) form the basis for a range of increasingly complex interactions.
-In addition to the three realms:
+Bio-socio-cultural interactions among persons and ens, or implied by (a response to) an event, form the foundation for a range of increasingly complex socio-economic interactions in these three realms:

 Specialist interactions